 Unit tests should be fast otherwise they will slow down your development/deployment time and will take longer time to pass or fail.
-Typically on a sufficient large system, there will be few thousand unit tests – let’s say 2000 unit tests.
-If average unit test take 200 milliseconds to run (which shall be considered fast), then it will take 6.5 minutes to run complete suite.
+Typically on a sufficiently large system, there will be a few thousand unit tests – let’s say 2000 unit tests.
+If the average unit test takes 200 milliseconds to run (which shall be considered fast), then it will take 6.5 minutes to run complete suite.

 The value of your suite of unit tests diminishes as their ability to provide continual, comprehensive, and fast feedback about the health of your system also diminishes.

-In best case scenario, you should be able to run any one test at any time, in any order.
+In the best-case scenario, you should be able to run anyone test at any time, in any order.

 The Single Responsibility Principle (SRP) of SOLID Class-Design Principles says that classes should be small and single-purpose.
 This can be applied to your tests as well.
 If one of your test methods can break for more than one reason, consider splitting it into separate tests.